-Human Mini Brains in Rats; The Perils of Lab-Grown Consciousness
+Human Brain Organoids in Rats; Perils of Lab-Grown Consciousness

-Today, those in need of a vital organ transplant might be one on a list of 100,000, but someday that list might be cut down or eliminated completely as scientists experiment with generating human organoids and “mini-brains” in mice and other animals.
+Today, those in need of a vital organ transplant might be one on a list of 100,000, but someday that list might be cut down or eliminated completely as scientists experiment with growing brain organoids or “mini-brains” in mice and other animals.
 Of course, ethical concerns abound on all sides of the argument.

 Mini Brains Grown in a Lab

 Scientists break new ground every day in the quest to better understand the way our bodies work, but it isn’t easy to artificially recreate the intricacies of neural networks and the complex functions of our body.
 So, in an attempt to recreate these functions organically, they’re using the go-to animal test subjects most people are ethically ambivalent about using: rodents.

 Essentially, these scientists created what they’re referring to as a mini-brain, which is technically just small pieces of human brain tissue introduced to rodents via stem cells.
 These pluripotent cells can be used to basically recreate any cell type found in the human body to model disease, development, and reaction to drugs and treatments.
 So far, these tissue implants have been used to study Alzheimer’s and the Zika virus.

 In the future, scientists hope this technology will lead to larger-scale organ recreation or organ hybrids that would grow in a pig or cow, subsequently harvested for transplant to a human body.
 Thus far, successful attempts with this hybrid technology include creating “chimeras” with pigs in China, though the scientists prevented them from developing past the fetal stage due to ethical concerns.